 This study was conducted from December 1999 to February 2000.
-222 patients were included in the study and 21 patients with incomplete data or where no throat-swab had been done were excluded from the analysis, 201 patients remained.
-104 of 201 (52%) had a positive throat-swab for influenza, of which 103 were positive for influenza A and one for influenza B. The mean age was similar in the group with positive culture (mean = 34.3 years, SD = 13) and with negative culture (mean = 34.3, SD = 12).
-Patients at the height of the epidemic were older than 60 years and half of them tested positive for influenza.
-The demographical throat, rhinitis, myalgia, headache, fatigue, chills/sweating), and the outcome variable (presence of influenza A or B in throat swab culture), we estimated the odds ratio with the program CIA SOFTWARE version 2.0.0 from BMJ using univariate analysis.
-For each of these variables, we estimated the sensitivity (Se), specificity (Sp), positive and negative predictive values (PPV/NPV).
+222 patients were included in the study and 21 patients with incomplete data or where no throat-swab had been done were excluded from the analysis, so it remained 201 patients.
+104 of 201 (52%) had a positive throat-swab for influenza, of which 103 for influenza A and 1 for influenza B. The mean age was similar in the group with positive culture (mean = 34.3 years, SD = 13) than the one with negative culture (mean = 34.3, SD = 12).
+Height patients were aged more than 60 years and half of them were positive for influenza.
+The demographical characteristics as well as the prevalence of symptoms and signs among cases of influenza vs controls are summarised in table 1.